Quasi-F-splittings in birational geometry II: Introduction

 We emphasise that Theorem \ref{tA-3klt-QFS} and Theorem \ref{tA-LDP-QFS} are false with the notion of quasi-$F$-split replaced by $F$-split even if $p$ is arbitrarily large, as shown in \cite{CTW15a}.\\

-One of the main difficulties of positive characteristic birational geometry is that klt singularites are, in this setting, little understood.
-In fact, some of their properties, such as Cohen-Macauliness, break already in dimension three for low characteristics (cf.\ \cite{CT17}).
-Theorem \ref{tA-3klt-QFS} indicates that these singularities should, however, behave very similarly to their characteristic counterparts when, at least, $p>41$.
+One of the main difficulties of positive characteristic birational geometry is that klt singularities are, in this setting, little understood.
+In fact, some of their properties, such as Cohen-Macauliness, break already in dimension three for low characteristics (cf.~\cite{CT17}).
+Theorem \ref{tA-3klt-QFS} indicates that these singularities should, however, behave very similarly to their characteristic {\cred zero} counterparts when, at least, $p>41$.

-In what follows we provide another example, besides liftability, supporting this statement, by generalising the result of the first author about the logarithmic extension theorem from $F$-injective three-dimensional terminal singularities to quasi-F-split ones.
+In what follows we provide another example, besides liftability, supporting this statement, by generalising the result in \cite{Kaw4} of the first author about the logarithmic extension theorem from $F$-injective three-dimensional terminal singularities to quasi-$F$-split ones.
 In particular, this result holds for all three-dimensional terminal singularities when $p > 41$.

 \begin{theoremA}[Corollary \ref{c-3dim-1form}] Let $V$ be a three-dimensional terminal variety over a perfect field of characteristic $p>41$.
 Then $V$ satisfies the logarithmic extension theorem for one-forms.
 More explicitly, for any proper birational morphism $f\colon W\to V$ from a normal variety $W$, the natural injective homomorphism